Thomas Delavall

 Thomas Delavall (also spelled Delaval or DeLavall; 1620 – 1682) was an English-born official and businessman in the Thirteen Colonies.
-He was appointed the second, fifth, and eleventh Mayor of New York City in 1666, 1671, and 1678 respectively.
+He was appointed the second, fifth, and twelfth Mayor of New York City in 1666, 1671, and 1678 respectively.

 Career

 Born in London, England, Delavall first came to America in 1664 as an officer in Richard Nicolls' army, which he later accompanied in the Invasion of New York City.
 Often referred to as "Captain", he had since become a prominent citizen in the community.
 He owned a large amount of real estate around the colony, such as houses in New York City and Kingston, along with a mill in Yonkers, and land in Gravesend.
 Delavall was first appointed Receiver-General of New York City in 1664.
 He was a member of the Governor's Council of Advisors in 1667, and a judge of the province in 1679.

 He was appointed the second mayor of New York City in 1666, succeeding Thomas Willett.
 He would be reappointed again in 1671, and lastly again in 1678.